Stoner Winslett

-Stoner Winslett (born 1958) is an American former ballet dancer and the artistic director of the Richmond Ballet.
+Linda Stoner Winslett (born 1958) is an American former ballet dancer and the founding artistic director of the Richmond Ballet.
 In 2014, she was honored by the Virginia Women in History project of the University of Virginia for her contributions to the community.

 Early life and education

 Winslett was born in 1958 in Jacksonville, Florida.
 She began dancing at the age of four, and operated her own ballet studio out of her parents' basement as a teenager.
 Following her instruction by several ballet dancers in Columbia, South Carolina, Winslett attended the American Ballet Theatre School and the University of North Carolina School of the Arts on scholarship.
 In her adolescence, however, her height of 5 ft 8.5 in was too tall for traditional ballet.
 By the time she was 22, a series of joint injuries suffered as she tried to accommodate ballet dancing to her height had effectively ended Winslett's onstage career.

 Following the end of her dancing career, Winslett attended Smith College, where she graduated summa cum laude as a member of Phi Beta Kappa in 1980.
 While attending Smith, Winslett made the acquaintance of dancer Gemze de Lappe, who had been working as a guest artist in residence.